This Cajun Chicken Spaghetti Squash Bake is a lightened up and lower carb version of the classic pasta dish!

 Ever since I posted this Spaghetti Squash and Meatball Frittata, I’ve been brainstorming more ways to transform popular pasta dishes into something healthy and creative using spaghetti squash.

-But!
-With our handy pasta swap, spaghetti squash, I’m ready to make a healthier version of Cajun chicken pasta.
+But with spaghetti squash as a handy pasta swap, I’m ready to make a healthier version of Cajun chicken pasta.
 To really bulk up the nutrition and serving size of the dish, I’ve added plenty of colorful bell peppers.
 Plus, I’ve lightened up the traditional spicy alfredo-like sauce by using a dab of reduced-fat cream cheese in place of heavy cream.

 - The squash.
 Use your preferred method of cooking squash until just tender.
 I usually roast mine (directions in the recipe).
 Once cool, scrape out the strands.